ZitianTang/Thermal-IM/README.md

 Thermal-IM includes 783 video clips with \~560k frames in total (\~10.4 hours).
 Each clip contains 0\~9 annotated human-object interactions.
 74% of the videos involve one actor and two different rooms.
 The rest is a held-out part for generalization test in our work, engaging one another actor or room.
 In each room, we construct different scenes by changing the viewing angles or rearranging the furniture.

-The number of occurrence and total duration for each action-object pair are shown below.
+The number of occurrences and total duration for each action-object pair are shown below.

 ![count](assets/count.png)